jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/user-information.md

 When you click on
 the Mobile option,
+a pop-up window will appear.
+If you had not registered
+your mobile phone before,
-you will see a window
+you will be asked to you will
-where you must add your
+see a window where you must
-number and then enter
+add your number and then
-the verification code
+enter the verification code
 sent to you via SMS to
 complete the registration.
+However,
+if you had already registered it, you will be presented with the option to change it.
+To do this,
+you will need to click on
+Edit and follow a verification procedure.

 ![Enter Mobile](https://res.cloudinary.com/fluid-attacks/image/upload/v1651073722/docs/web/web_asm-user_mobile_window.png)